The Complexity of All-switches Strategy Improvement: Preliminaries

 \paragraph{\bf Valuations.}

-We now describe the strategy improvement algorithm of V\"oge and Jurdzi\'nski~\cite{jurdzinski00b} for solving parity games, which will be the primary focus of this paper.

 The algorithm assigns a \emph{valuation} to each vertex $v$ under every pair of strategies $\sigma \in \seven$ and $\tau \in \sodd$.
+Since both of these strategies are positional, we know that $\play(v, \sigma, \tau)$ consists of a finite initial path followed by an infinitely repeated simple cycle.
 Let $p$ be the largest priority that is seen infinitely often along $\play(v, \sigma, \tau)$.
 Since every priority is assigned to at most one vertex, there is a unique vertex $u$ with $\pri(u) = p$.
 We use this vertex to decompose the play: let $P(v, \sigma, \tau)$ be the finite simple path that starts at $v$ and ends at $u$, and let $C(v, \sigma, \tau)$ be the infinitely-repeated cycle that starts at $u$ and ends at $u$.
 We can now define the valuation function $\val_{\text{VJ}}^{\sigma, \tau}(v) = (p, S, d)$ where $p$ is as above and: \begin{itemize} \item $S$ is the set of priorities on the finite path that are strictly greater than $p$:

 \item $d$ is the length of the finite path: $d = |P(v, \sigma, \tau)|$. \end{itemize}

 We now define an order over valuations.
 First we define an order $\preceq$ over priorities: we have that $p \prec q$ if one of the following holds: \begin{itemize} \item $p$ is odd and $q$ is even. \item $p$ and $q$ are both even and $p < q$. \item $p$ and $q$ are both odd and $p > q$. \end{itemize} Furthermore, we have that $p \preceq q$ if either $p \prec q$ or $p = q$.